by Dr. Will Cole

 - red clover blossom

-Whether you use them in smoothies, on salads, or with your meals, rotating these foods throughout your week is a great way to make meals your detoxing medicine.
+Whether you use them in smoothies, on salads, or with your meals, rotating these foods throughout your week is a great way to turn your meals into good detoxing medicine.

 11. Drink clean water.

-Use a quality water filter in your house to remove at least the majority of common toxins that are found in the water supply.
+Use a quality water filter in your house to remove at least the majority of common toxins that are found in most municipal water supplies.

 The chemical compound used to make Teflon can be very difficult for the body to eliminate.
-Instead of using Teflon cookware, try cast iron or nontoxic ceramic.
+Instead of using Teflon or other cheap nonstick cookware, try cast iron or nontoxic ceramic.

 If you want to learn more about your own health case please check out our free health evaluation.
 We offer in person as well as phone and webcam consultations for people across the country and around the world.